EspenBG/raspberryPiServer/FunctionsToAdd.md

     "value": 25.3,
     }

+If the sensor data is for a controlled item, e.g. heating panel or valve for air damper, you use the same event (SensorData), and the structure of the sensorData is as follows:

+    {
+    "ControlledItemID": "####1",
+    "value": 100,
+    }

+Where the ControlledItemID is the same as the ID for the sensor used to control the output.
+The value can ether be a binary representation (true/false) or in percentage (0-100).

 ## Server
 ### Configuration of units/sensors
 The server-config.json in the config directory is the setup file for the server, and contains all the configuration for the sensors and what the sensors control.